robocup-junior/rcj-soccersim/docs/docs/index.md

 ## How do I participate?

-In order to participate in the RCJ Soccer Simulation League 2021 you must pass the Qualification stage that will be held centrally by the RCJ Soccer OC in May:
+In order to participate in the RCJ Soccer Simulation Challenge 2021 you must pass the Qualification stage that will be held centrally by the RCJ Soccer OC in May:

 - Qualification **Registration** deadline: &nbsp; May 17'th 2021